anhminhbo/BITS-Pomodoro-Music/README.md

 ```

 ## Start project by running script
-- Make sure you are using a bash terminal
+- Make sure you are using a bash terminal to run the following code
 ```
 bash -x local_startup.sh
 ```

 ## After finish development, clean up everything
+- Make sure you are using a bash terminal to run the following code
 ```
 bash -x clean-up.sh
 ```